AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Computer_Systems/Database Systems/4_Transaction&Recovery/1_Transactions.md

 >
 > What if both users try to write to the same resource?
 There are several problems we can run into when several users are using the database at the same time if we’re not careful:
 > ![](1_Transactions.assets/image-20240304133420825.png)
+> **Note:**
+> 1. **Inconsistent Reads** means we have two transactions A and B, B reads from the database while A is still updating(transaction A not finished yet).
+> 2. **Lost Update** is like two transactions first read the same value from database at the same time, then one of the update overwrite the other's.
+> 3. **Dirty Read** means even if I read the updated value from the database(different from inconsistent read), the update is then rolled back due to internal errors.

 ### Inconsistent Reads